jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 3- in \inc\ThingsInFirst.inc add one "device.inc" item:

         .IFDEF MY_MSP430FR5738_1
-    UCA0_UART   ; defines uart used by FORTH input terminal LF_XTAL     ; defines if your module have a 32768 Hz xtal, to enable it.
+    UCA0_UART   ; defines uart used for TERMINAL LF_XTAL     ; defines if your module have a 32768 Hz xtal, to enable it.
     UCB0_SD     ; defines UC used for SD Card driver if any .include "MSP430FR5738.inc"  ; include device declarations